Last Updated on March, 2023 by Edison

 Many artists and designers use the golden ratio in their works because it is perceived as more pleasing to see.

-In the century.
-25 B.C. the Roman architect Marcus Vitruvius Pollio remarked on a similarity between the human body and a perfect building.
+In 25 B.C. the Roman architect Marcus Vitruvius Pollio remarked on a similarity between the human body and a perfect building.

 Proportions in the human body: